boshjerns/dLEMMAide/README.md

-# 🚀 Mithril AI IDE v2.0
+# 🚀 Mithril AI IDE v2.0 (macOS Edition)

-**Revolutionary AI-First Code Editor** - A complete transformation from chat-based to IDE-native AI interaction.
+**Revolutionary AI-First Code Editor for macOS** - A complete transformation from chat-based to IDE-native AI interaction, optimized for Apple Silicon and Intel Macs.

 ## ✨ What's New in V2.0